MattFLPe/MattFLPe/README.md

 _Nice to meet you!_
 <br>
 ### 🔍 About me:
-➥ I'm currently studying Systems Analysis and Development.
+➥ I'm currently studying Systems Analysis and Development and working as a NOC operator.
 <br>
-➥ I like reading, programming, watching movies, exercising and learning about new subjects.
+➥ I like reading in general, studying STEM topics, exercising and discovering new things.
 <br>
-➥ My main goals are to become a resourceful developer, and to show my craftmanship to the world.
-I want to improve everyday, each day contributing positively.
+➥ I don't have many goals, I just want to improve everyday and also contribute positively to the world.
 <br>

 ## 📫 Contact me: